00riddle00/auto-service/README.md

 `sudo nano /var/www/auto_service/.env` (add PRODUCTION environment variables to this file).

-`sudo rm auto_service.sqlite3` (If you have a database file in Git repo and would like to remove iti)
+`sudo rm auto_service.sqlite3` (If you have a database file in Git repo and would like to remove it)

 `python manage.py makemigrations`